kdalkafoukis/diploma_thesis/README.md

 __A platform for monitoring cloud infrastructures by the infrastructure administrator.Completed on June, 2016.__

-__In a few words:
-The platform that works in the Cloud Infrastructure, gathers Logs from Openstack & Zabbix elements and stores them to Apache Cassandra which is a NoSQL database and Apache Spark on top of Cassandra does batch analysis__
+__The platform that works in the Cloud Infrastructure, gathers Logs from Openstack & Zabbix elements and stores them to Apache Cassandra which is a NoSQL database and Apache Spark on top of Cassandra does batch analysis.__

 __This repository has been created to show samples of the architecture & code, of the platform.__